The Center for Innovative Finance Support QUICK FACTS

 Includes experts on tolling, pricing, public-private partnerships, project finance, and project delivery

-Provides one-stop shopping for Innovative Program Delivery techniques
+Provides one-stop shopping for Center for Innovative Finance Support techniques

-Coordinates research and provides policy for Innovative Program Delivery program areas
+Coordinates research and provides policy for Center for Innovative Finance Support program areas

 In this time of declining revenues and increasing fiscal requirements, it is imperative that the transportation industry be equipped with the knowledge and tools needed to evaluate project finance, revenue, and procurement options at the right time in the program delivery process.
 By being knowledgeable about a wide range of options, both traditional and non-traditional, State and local highway agencies can better ensure that critical projects are adequately funded, delivered on schedule, and that continuing needs for the preservation and efficient operation of the system are taken into account.

 The traditional process used to deliver highway projects typically does not include early consideration of alternative finance, revenue, and procurement approaches.
 Often, the right questions are not asked at the right time.
 Given limited experience in the United States with innovative strategies, such as congestion pricing and public-private partnerships, State and local governments may be reluctant to experiment with new ways of doing business.
 In some cases, governments may lack the necessary legal authorities to implement certain strategies, thus requiring that enabling legislation be enacted.

 The Center for Innovative Finance Support (formerly Innovative Program Delivery) offers a comprehensive suite of resources to assist the transportation community in considering innovative program delivery strategies.

 Technical Expertise to help address the business, financial, administrative, public acceptance, political, and institutional issues associated with the program delivery process and innovative project finance, tolling and pricing, and public-private partnership strategies.

 Research to help the industry better understand and apply innovative strategies such as congestion pricing and public-private partnerships.